The3ven/QuectelEC200U/README.md

 ## State Management

-The library uses a state machine to track the modem's status.
+The library uses a state mechanism to track the modem's status.
 You can get the current state using `modem.getState()`.
 The possible states are:

 - `MODEM_UNINITIALIZED`: The modem has not been initialized.
 - `MODEM_INITIALIZING`: The modem is currently initializing.